Kavuti/aws-experiments/EC2/README.md

 ## What happens when you create an instance
 You have to set sizing and configuration options mentioned above.
 If set, the virtual machine will acquire a public IP to use to access it.
 If the instance is stopped, you stop paying for the compute.
 If an instance is restarted, it will acquire a new different public IP if set to.
 If you terminate an instance it will be permanently destroyed.
 The storage volume related to the machine could be whether deleted or preserved according to the configuration option.

+## Hibernation
+When an instance is launched with the Hibernation enabled, you can create it, configure it and then hibernate it for faster warm-up when it's needed.
+The hibernation saves the machine's state into the EBS volume, RAM data included.
+When the instance is activated, the processes that were running before the hibernation are resumed.
+This enables fast boot on instances when it's critical to have near-to-zero downtime.

 ## Instance types
 There are 5 different types of EC2:
 - General Purpose